mobify/branching-strategy/README.md

 name that is a novel because most branches should be relatively short-lived (hours to days, not weeks).

+## Protected Branches

+GitHub recently added [Protected branches](https://github.com/blog/2051-protected-branches-and-required-status-checks).
+Protected branches:
+- Can't be force pushed
+- Can't be deleted
+- Can't have changes merged into them until required status checks pass

+`master` and `develop` branches should always be protected.

+Projects that have continuous integration with a service such as CircleCI should have their `master` and `develop` (if applicable) branches protected by a status check requiring CircleCI builds to pass before changes can be merged.

 ## Anti-Patterns

 After reading all of the above, none of the [Anti-Patterns](antipatterns.md) should